liuchihl/liuchihl.github.io/content/project/Neighboring-Stratified-Shear-Layers/index.md

 ---
 title: Turbulence and Mixing from Neighboring Stratified Turbulence
-summary:
+summary: |
-- Neighboring stratified shear layers are found in thermohaline density staircases and layers associated with breaking of internal waves.
-Our objective is to understand how one stratified shear layer affects another in close proximity, as shear layers in nature are rarely isolated from nearby instabilities or turbulent events.
-We found that the results depend non-monotonically on the separation distance, where an abrupt change could be found when the separation distance is similar to the half shear layer thickness.
-This is largely determined by the dominance of two existing modes, which depends on the separation distance between two shear layers.
-When the layers are close, the growth rates of primary and secondary instabilities, as well as the resulting turbulent mixing, are greatly reduced, akin to the effect of a nearby solid boundary.
+  - Investigated the interactions between neighboring stratified shear layers found in thermohaline density staircases and those associated with internal wave breaking.
+The study aimed to understand the mutual influence of closely spaced shear layers, as they are rarely isolated in natural settings.
+Results indicated a non-monotonic dependence on separation distance, with significant changes observed when the distance approximates half the shear layer thickness.
+This behavior is influenced by the dominance of two distinct modes, contingent on the separation distance.
+Proximity of layers led to reduced growth rates of primary and secondary instabilities, as well as diminished turbulent mixing, similar to the effects of a nearby solid boundary.

-- This project strengthened my analytical abilities through the derivation of mathematical theories, enhanced my numerical skills through modifications to a FORTRAN code, and refined my coding expertise by postprocessing and organizing DNS output with MATLAB.
-Tackling this complex fluid dynamics problem required strong independent thinking and problem-solving skills.
+  - Enhanced analytical capabilities through the derivation of mathematical theories, improved numerical proficiency by customizing FORTRAN code, and refined coding skills through postprocessing and organizing DNS outputs using MATLAB.

+  - Developed strong critical thinking and problem-solving abilities, alongside effective communication skills, by participating in conferences and publishing research in Journal of Fluid Mechanics.

 tags:
   - Neighboring stratified shear layer